 Where to sleep in Ugento

 If you want to enjoy the ambience of ancient Ugento, the historic centre is dotted with comfortable stylish accommodation facilities.
 For a more intimate atmosphere, choose one of the traditional farmhouses, the ‘masserie’, nowadays transformed into exclusive guest houses immersed in pristine nature.
-If you prefer to wake up with a sea view, choose the Marina di Ugento, on the Ionian coast, and opt for one of the many splendid hotels in this seaside resort.
+If you prefer to wake up with a sea view, choose the Marina di Ugento, on the Ionian coast, and opt for one of the many splendid hotels and villas in this seaside resort.

 When to visit Ugento

 The best period to enjoy the sea is July and August, but this is not all it offers: the coast is also warm and welcoming in June and September, a less crowded, quieter period.
 The remainder of the year is to be dedicated to long walks, excursions and trips to discover the hinterland.